-- 27 The TOE software comprises the following components: - Test ROM code that is used for testing the chip during production. - The TORNADOTM2MX2 Secure RSA/ECC library (optional) TORNADOTM2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
-The TORNADOTM2MX2 Secure RSA/ECC library is a software library built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+27 The TOE software comprises the following components:

+- Test ROM code that is used for testing the chip during production. - The TORNADOTM2MX2 Secure RSA/ECC library and CM1 Secure RSA/ECC library (optional) TORNADOTM2MX2 is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

+The TORNADOTM2MX2 Secure RSA/ECC library and CM1 Secure RSA/ECC library are software libraries built on the TORNADOTM2MX2 coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.

-The RSA functions of the library included in the TOE are:
+The RSA functions of the libraries included in the TOE are: